 Training Materials and Data Trackers Homebase (Google Docs)

-- Docs for training manual
+- Docs for the training manual

 - Spreadsheets for trackers

-You want one major location where all team related documents exist.
+You want one major location where all team-related documents exist.
 This includes training materials and trackers – team hour trackers, KPI trackers, customer needs trackers, etc.

-Ideally, a cloud based storage where all material is in one place, all updates are live and permission settings are easy to toggle.
+Ideally, a cloud-based storage where all material is in one place, all updates are live and permission settings are easy to toggle.
 On-boarding and Off-boarding made easy.